Updated May 16, 2026§ For Pets

 In rural hunting country, iPhone density approaches zero.
 Your dog could be 500 yards into a field with no one around for miles.
 The AirTag broadcasts faithfully, but nobody picks up the signal.

-A subscription tracker would have shown the full 1.2-mile path in real time.
-The AirTag showed one dot at the farthest point, recorded 90 minutes after the dog had already returned.
+A subscription tracker would have shown that full out-and-back path in real time.
+AirTag, by contrast, can show one dot at the farthest point, logged long after the dog has already returned.

 When AirTag Works for Hunting Dogs